pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

 Unit Key
 ^^^^^^^^
 ``repo_id``
- The repository id that this metadata file belongs to.
+ The repository id that this metadata file belongs to

 ``data_type``
- The type of the metadata file.
+ The type of the metadata file

 Metadata
 ^^^^^^^^
 ``checksum``
- The checksum of the metadata file.
+ The checksum of the metadata file

 ``checksum_type``
- The name of the algorithm used to calculate the ``checksum``.
+ The name of the algorithm used to calculate the ``checksum``

 Yum Importer